sjmulder/flood/README.md

 when the program terminates, by *SIGINT* (Ctrl+C) or otherwise, or when sent *SIGINFO* (Ctrl+T) on supported systems like BSD and macOS.

+The name and inspiration come from the *ping(1)* **-f** option.

 The following options are supported:

 **-d** *delay*

 Minimum delay between command executions, in miliseconds.
-Defaults to 100.
+Defaults to 100 (10 per second).

 **-j** *maxjobs*

 Limits the number of simultaneously running commands.
 Once reached, flood waits for previously invoked commands to complete before starting a new one.
+Defaults to 0, which means no limit.

 **-n** *count*

 Limits the total number of command invocations.
 Once reached, flood waits for all previously launched commands to complete, prints a tally, and exits.
+Defaults to 0, which means no limit.

 Examlpes
 --------